preloadTHEME_FOOD_GREEK_KEFTEDAKIA_KEFTEDES_GettyImages-941789658-1.jpg

 Puff pastry filo pastry stuffed with semolina custard.
 Wooden table.
 Bougatsa

-If you love rich, creamy desserts, custard-filled bougatsa pastries are the perfect Greek treat for you and can definitely be considered another of the best foods in Greece.
-Although savoury versions of bougatsa exist, the sticky, rich filling and flaky pastry, topped with powdered sugar and cinnamon, is not to be missed.
-While bougatsa is a popular dessert on restaurant menus throughout Greece, traditional hand-made versions of the dessert are mainly found in Thessaloniki or Macedonia.
+If you love rich, creamy desserts, custard-filled bougatsa pastries are the perfect Greek treat for you.
+Although savoury versions of bougatsa exist, the sticky filling and flaky pastry topped with powdered sugar and cinnamon of the sweet version is not to be missed.
+It’s a popular dessert on restaurant menus throughout Greece but traditional hand-made versions are mainly found in Thessaloniki or Macedonia.

 Best Greek drinks to try